semrush/intergalactic/website/docs/data-display/venn-chart/venn-chart.md

 ### General recommendations

-- The legend should not be far from the chart, the margin is 24px maximum.
+- The legend shouldn't be far from the chart, the margin is 24px maximum.
 - **The legend label has 16px margin-right.**
 - The legend is aligned to the top of the chart.